 Chalgrin’s neoclassical design drew heavily on inspiration from ancient Roman architecture.
 The construction of the Arc de Triomphe took a long time to finish; the foundations alone took 2 years to build and even by 1810, Napoleon had to have a wooden mock-up built in its place to greet him upon his return to Paris with his bride.

 Chagrin died in 1811, and the construction had to be taken over by other architects.
 After Napoleon’s defeat in 1812 and during the Restoration they stopped construction altogether – hence it’s final completion was not until 1836.

 The Arch is now the centre piece in a row of monuments that extends from the center of Paris towards the west, a vista known as the Axe historique.
 The axis starts at the Louvre to the east and continues to the financial district called La Defense to the west, so the arch is visible from more than three miles away in either direction.

 The base pillars of the arch are adorned with four massive sculptures: The Triumph of Napoleon by Cortot; The Departure of the Volunteers in 1792 by Rude; and Peace and Resistance, both by Etex.
-Engraved on shields adorning the top of the arch are names of the major victories from the Revolutionary and Napoleonic wars, and the inside of the arch has the names of 558 generals engraved within.
-Visitors can access the top of the arch by foot, or by elevator.
+Engraved on shields adorning the top of the arch are the names of the major victories from the Revolutionary and Napoleonic wars, and the inside of the arch has the names of hundreds of important French generals engraved in it.

 See Paris Short Breaks to plan your Paris visit